Body printing- what is it good for?

 Both artists draw on the power of the human form and the agency and directness of printmaking.
 What do you make of the results?

-More Yves Kein works here.
+More Yves Klein works and additional information here.